1:00 pm - 3:00 pm

 - Open discussion on critical raw materials for the EU economy involving all stakeholders;

-- Present the scientific basis to foster stronger policies for the protection of endangered elements in the EU;
+- Presentation of the scientific basis to foster stronger policies for the protection of endangered elements in the EU;

 - European Commission’s Action Plan on Critical Raw Materials and a foresight study;

 - The need to widen educational efforts at all levels of society to raise awareness on the limits of material resources and the need to implement a circular economy.